Mathematical Biology

 Gregory Constantine contributes to the planning of scientific experiments, and is using data to build a wide range of data-driven statistical models.
 Such models may include nonparametric as well as parametric mechanistic ones, probabilistic Bayesian and neuro-network models, predictive parametric models, and models driven by discrete mathematics techniques.
 His activities involve also the fit of dynamical discrete system models, such as systems of ordinary difference or differential equations, to experimental data for parameter estimation, validation and calibration.

-Jonathan Rubin (Professor, PhD, Department Chair)
+Jonathan Rubin (Professor, PhD)

 Dr. Rubin works on both theoretical and applied problems coming from neuroscience, as well as on inflammation and related medical issues, in collaboration with students, postdocs, and medical school faculty.
 In the neuroscience area, Dr. Rubin's research focuses on rhythmic activity patterns and control in respiratory and locomotor networks, pathological dynamics and therapeutic interventions for movement disorders such as Parkinson's disease, neuronal dynamics associated with decision-making, propagation of activity on graphs, and bursting and other multiple timescale activity patterns.
 Many of his projects fall into the general theme of spatio-temporal pattern formation in coupled cell networks.

-Sabrina Streipert (Assistant Professor)
+Sabrina Streipert (Assistant Professor, PhD)

 Dr. Streipert is interested in applying discrete mathematical models to biology with a specific focus on ecology and disease modeling.
 Dr. Streipert is interested in formulating and applying biologically relevant discrete models and developing analytical techniques to analyze these systems.
 Questions of particular interest to her are the effects of intrinsic factors (such as evolution of traits, delay, and underlying time structure) and extrinsic factors (such as environmental fluctuations, harvest, and habitat loss) on a species' survival, coexistence, and movement.
 In an epidemic setting, the corresponding interests relate to the effects of intrinsic and extrinsic factors on the development of a pandemic and recovery of such.